Smaran1/example/Readme.md

 okay now lets practice how to pull changes from the repository / github i made the changes i saved it here now pull this edits from your computer

 yes i dit it!
-I pulled it from the website.
+I pulled it from the repository. now back from local to repository.